ericwbailey/ericwbailey.website/source/published/swearing-and-automatic-captions.md

 Captions are a form of speech-to-text software, which takes words spoken by a person and converts them into text on a device.
 They are not text-to-speech, which is taking written content and making a device announce it via a [digital voice](https://tink.uk/notes-on-synthetic-speech/).

-## What the hell in an automatic caption?
+## And what the hell is an automatic caption?

 Broadly-speaking, there are two different categories of captions: